UnboundKey/PRRPRR01/moment2/return.md

 return $area;
 }

-//calling the function returns the awnser and echo then uses what it returns and concatinate into the string. echo "The area of circle iz " . areaCircle(100) . "\n";
+//calling the function returns the awnser and echo then uses what it returns and concatinates that into the string. echo "The area of circle iz " . areaCircle(100) . "\n";

 echo "The circumfrance iz ". omkretsCircle(100) ."\n";